CFA Level 1 Portfolio Management: Our Cheat Sheet

 Portfolio management is really the end game for the CFA program.

 However, this topic’s weighting in Level 1 is deceptively light.
-Portfolio Management will become exponentially more important as you advance in the CFA program, especially in Level 3 where it accounts for 35-40% of the entire exam.
-Nearly half!
+Portfolio Management will become exponentially more important as you advance in the CFA program, especially in Level 3 if you go for the Portfolio Management pathway.

 Here’s a summary of Level 1 Portfolio Management chapter readings: